Logo sign: In Puerto Rico

 SunColors contracted with Metropistas in 2019 to provide logo signs for Puerto Rico highways PR-5 and PR-22.

 In Canada

 Logo signs are found along major highways in Ontario, namely 400-series highways 400 and 401.
 A separate signage is used for ONroute rest areas.

 In the United Kingdom

-Logo signs (also known as Approach Signs) are found before many service stations on motorways in the United Kingdom.
-They were introduced in 2011 after operators of service stations were renaming subsidiaries to get around regulations which forbid brand names from appearing on road signs.
-The signs can contain up to 6 brand logos which operate at the service station, however the fuel operator must be listed first.
-Unlike other motorway road signs in the United Kingdom, these signs are the property of the service station operators, not National Highways.
+Logo signs are found before many motorway services in the United Kingdom.
+They were introduced in 2011 after operators of such services were renaming subsidiaries to get around regulations which forbid brand names from appearing on road signs.
+Alongside the logo for the operator of the site, the signs can contain up to six brand logos of companies that are present at the services, however the company providing fuel must be listed first.
+Unlike other motorway road signs in the United Kingdom, these signs are the property of the services operator, not the owners of the motorway network, National Highways.